 This is a small and very focused office.
 We unfortunately do not have the resources or expertise to do counseling with alumni/ae who are mid-career, or for spouses and partners.

-Graduating seniors are strongly encouraged to participate in an individualized senior meeting with Susan Olson.
+Graduating seniors are strongly encouraged to participate in an individualized senior meeting with Career Services staff.
 These meetings are scheduled for early in the fall term and are a chance for seniors to discuss their career plans and receive personalized advice on the resources and opportunities that will put them in the best possible position to realize their goals.
 To sign up, use Divlink’s counseling tab to select a mutually convenient time.

 Resume workshops are designed to introduce students to the process of writing and refining their resumes and CVs.
 We use a system called Optimal Resume, which allows students to create their resumes and CVs online, focusing on the content of the document and allowing the computer program to do all the formatting for you!
 Workshops are held frequently in the beginning of the year and occasionally after that and ordinarily are attended prior to beginning to write a resume or CV.
 If a student feels he or she can manage the system without attending a work-shop, she or he can register here.
 Further instructions for inclusion in the resume book, or for non-resume book resumes and CVs may be downloaded from Divlink.
 If a student tries the online system but can’t figure it out, she or he should attend an orientation.